-3M Touch Systems provides innovative touchscreen products to customers worldwide under the "MicroTouch" brand.
-Popular single, gesture and multi touch screen applications include touchscreens and touch screen monitors for casino gaming, retail point of sale, foodservice, hospitality, self-service, industrial, healthcare and interactive digital signage.
-Throughout its history, MicroTouch has focused on innovative technologies that make using computers as simple as touching the screen.
+Palas provides innovative touchscreen products, many of which are customised to suit customer needs.
+Popular single, gesture and multi touch screen applications include touchscreens and touch screen monitors for retail point of sale, banking & finance, foodservice, hospitality, self-service, industrial, healthcare, gaming and interactive digital signage.
+Throughout its history, Palas has focused on innovative technologies that make using computers as simple as touching the screen.

 Touch-enabled retail systems cover a broad range of applications found in both supervised